genzade/bookmark_manager/README.md

 I'd like to sign up.

 As a user,
+So that I can access my bookmark manager,
+I'd like to sign in.

+As a user,
 So that I can use the links I have created,
 I'd like to view my list of links.